DataDog/hiring-engineers/answers.md

 ## Collecting Metrics
 + Adding some tags using the configuration files!

-⋅⋅⋅So, as per your Datadog's [documentation](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/), I found the yaml file by `$cd`-ing into the `/etc/datadog-agent/conf.d` directory and opening up the `datadog.yaml` using vim (after running `sudo apt-get install vim`, of course).
+⋅⋅⋅So, as per your Datadog's [documentation](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/), I found the yaml file by `$cd`-ing into the `/etc/datadog-agent/conf.d` directory and opening up the `datadog.yaml` using vim (after installing vim with `sudo apt-get install vim`).

 <details>
   <summary>See image here</summary>